 Wodged on Campbell Street between the city’s best Thai supermarkets – Lucky Thai and Pon Tip – is this new member of the Chat Thai family.
-They have restaurants all around town (Shop 10, east Esplanade in Manly; Carrington Road Randwick; and George Street in the City) but this one may just prove to be the best of the lot.
+They have restaurants all around town (Manly, Randwick and Galeries Victoria in the City) but this one may just prove to be the best of the lot.

 As soon as you walk through the door into the New York warehousestyle space you’ll see a bunch of chefs toiling over flaming grills and boiling oil in a space big enough to swing a kitten.
 The room’s stylish – exposed beams, overhead fans blowing cool air over hot heads, dark wood panelling and high ceilings with the odd little quirky touch like old art deco lamps in the corners.
 It’s enough to make you forget you’re in Chinatown.

 The wait-staff are a little slow off the mark.
 They serve water for the table in beautiful little silver cups that look almost ceremonial but keep forgetting to refill them and we’re at the end of the meal before they tell us the drinks we’ve ordered are unavailable.
 But these are trifles.
 The food arrives at good pace.

 Thai food is all about eating little bits of everything at the same time.
 With this in mind, we start with the feather-light redfish fritters – powder puffs of kaffir lime spiked redfish mousse served with pickled cucumber.
 The chicken and prawn wantons – a lot like the Cantonese version you see at yum cha – are accompanied with a sauce that’s a little too sweet.